ZETECdev/Chat-GPT-Telegram-Bot/README.md

 # Chat-GPT-Telegram-Bot
 Basic Telegram Chat GPT Bot using AsyncTeleBot from pyTelegramBotAPI.
-No need OpenAI libreary
+No need OpenAI library

-*When start at first time you need configure the OpenAI API KEY, Telegram Bot API KEY, and instructions / directions of GPT*
+When start at first time you need configure the OpenAI API KEY, Telegram Bot API KEY, and instructions / directions of GPT

-_Each user have their own conversation thread independently if is used in a Telegram group.
+Each user have their own conversation thread independently if is used in a Telegram group.

 Each user can reset their own conversation using /reset command.

-Are welcome pull requests to improve the code or add new functions._
+Are welcome pull requests to improve the code or add new functions.